Moori Kobo

 Moori Kobo (有限会社毛利工房, Yūgen Kaisha Mōri Kōbō) is a Japanese manufacturer of billiards and pool cue tips.
 Originally fabricated by hand by founder Hideo Moori in his home outside Tokyo, they are now produced in a factory.
-The tips are exclusively made from vegetable-tanned pig skin, and consist of several thin layers bonded with an adhesive.
+The tips are exclusively made from vegetable-tanned pig skin, and consist of several laminated thin layers bonded with an adhesive.

 Moori was among the first to use a lamination technique to make a cue tip.
 Moori tips received their first major exposure during the WPA World Nine-ball Championship in October 1994, and prompted many other companies to begin manufacturing layered tips.

-Currently, Moori makes tips in three degrees of hardness: slow (soft), medium, and quick (hard).
+Moori makes tips in three degrees of hardness: slow (soft), medium, and quick (hard).